-Cruz is trying to repair his public image after his Cancun trip.
+Cruz is trying to repair his public image after his Cancún trip.
 He’s still feeling the heat.

 “You should be quarantining right now,” the Lincoln Project, a group of Republicans who oppose former president Donald Trump, commented in response to Cruz’s photos.

-People who traveled from Mexico should also get tested for the coronavirus three to five days after their trip, according to the Centers for Disease Control and Prevention.
+People who have traveled from Mexico should also get tested for the coronavirus three to five days after their trip, according to the Centers for Disease Control and Prevention.

 Cruz flew back to Texas from Cancún on Thursday after outrage about his tropical travels boiled over.
-Cruz’s office did not respond to a request for comment from The Washington Post.
+A spokesperson for Cruz told The Washington Post he tested negative before his return flight to Texas and on Sunday before he traveled to Washington, D.C.

 On Sunday, Cruz shared a Dallas Morning News article about people facing skyrocketing electric bills, which were widely blamed on the state’s unregulated, independent power grid.